DeepakSawalka/Formula-F1-Lakehouse-Architecture/README.md

 ### 8. Version Control

-I used Azure DevOps for version control capabilities.
+I used Azure DevOps for leveraging version control capabilities.

 ### 9. Security and Compliance